-A Brief History of The Lodge
+History of The Lodge

-As the actual log-constructed Lodge neared completion in 1899, an article in the Albuquerque Journal-Democrat reported, “This beautiful building will be known as The Cloudcroft Lodge and its interior will be furnished with a lavish hand, yet in keeping with the character of the place.
+As the actual log-constructed Lodge reached completion in 1901, an article in the Albuquerque Journal-Democrat reported, “This beautiful building will be known as The Cloudcroft Lodge and its interior will be furnished with a lavish hand, yet in keeping with the character of the place.
 Fireplaces, with wide, hungry mouths, will sparkle, crackle and dart forth welcome tongues of flame to hundreds of merry guests, who will find a new pleasure in life during the long, sultry summer.”

 In 1908, the El Paso and Southwestern Railroad System, the resort’s new owner, advertised that the hotel, restaurant, dancing pavilion, tennis court, golf links, bowling alley, billiard parlor, burro trips and children’s playground were accessible for weekend rates of $3.00 round trip.
 Lodge rates were $12.50 and up per week.

-As of March 2015 The Lodge entered a new era of ownership by New Mexico Adventures, LLC a company owned by Lanna & Joe Duncan of Fort Davis, Texas, who have a 25 year history in historic hotels ownership & preservation in West Texas.
-They are committed to The Lodge tradition of friendliness, hospitality, outstanding food & unique lodging.
+After the operation of the property successfully for 29 years by Great Inns of the Rockies, Inc., The Lodge entered a new era of ownership by New Mexico Adventures, LLC a company owned by Lanna & Joe Duncan of Fort Davis, Texas in March 2015.
+They have a 25 year history in historic hotels ownership & preservation in West Texas and are committed to The Lodge tradition of friendliness, hospitality, outstanding food & unique lodging.